 As with the E-1 visa, if you are in the United States and wish to obtain a visa in your passport for travel purposes in the future and not simply to change your status while living in the United States, you should ask your immigration attorney about the advantages of possibly returning to your home country to process through the consulate.

 This information is a general description of the E Visa category and does not constitute legal advice, nor does it establish an attorney/client relationship.
-If you believe this visa describes your need for entry into the United States and you would like legal guidance, use the form on this page to contact the Cauley Law Firm, PLLC to receive specific information relating to this visa as it may apply to your case.
+If you believe this visa describes your need for entry into the United States contact us to evaluate your options.

 H-1B: Temporary Worker